angulardart/site-angulardart/src/angular/guide/architecture.md

 * [Services](#services)
 * [Dependency injection](#dependency-injection)

-Learn these building blocks, and you're on your way.

 <div class="l-sub-section" markdown="1">
   The code referenced on this page is available as a <live-example></live-example>.
 </div>